Renan Luce: Early days

 After three years of study at Toulouse, Luce moved to Paris and soon decided to focus exclusively on song writing and performing.
 He quickly found his publisher Olivier Lefebvre (Universal Publishing) and his manager, Jeff Genie, who set him up for several months of concerts at the theater Méry (Place de Clichy).
 Among his early followers are the singers Renaud and Bénabar, and many artistic directors.
 Luce signed a record deal with Barclay in late 2005.

-Luce got exposure through several festivals (Francofolies de La Rochelle, Montauban So Sing) and Bénabar had him play as support act at The Zenith (Paris) 7 June 2006.
-He is often invited by other artists opening the show for Maxime Le Forestier, Clarks, Jeanne Cherhal, Thomas Fersen.
+Luce got exposure through several festivals (Francofolies de La Rochelle, Montauban So Sing) and Bénabar had him play as support act at the Paris Zénith on 7 June 2006.
+He is often invited by other artists, having opened the show for Maxime Le Forestier, Clarks, Jeanne Cherhal, Thomas Fersen amongst others.

 Repenti (2005–2009)

 His first album, Repenti (Repentant), was released in September 2006.
 It was directed by Jean-Louis Pierot and recorded at Studio Manor (in Landes), Studio de la Seine (Paris) and Studio ICP (Brussels).

 Luce was on the road until spring 2008, touring French speaking destinations, performing in front of nearly 200,000 spectators.
 He played four times in Quebec during 2007.
 Over a period of 18 months, all his concerts in Paris were fully booked: Café de la danse, Trianon, La Cigale, and Olympia Grand Rex.

 Bernard Chereze of France Inter radio station added Luce to his playlist long before other stations picked him up.
-For several months, Luce had three singles simultaneously in the French rankings (Yacast): "The Letter", "The Neighbour", and "The Repentant".
+For several months, Luce had three singles simultaneously in the French rankings (Yacast): "The Letter", "The Neighbours", and "The Repentant".

 His album Repenti was certified platinum in December 2007, with more than 250,000 copies sold.
 In August 2009, the album reached 800,000 copies sold.
 It went platinum in Belgium in April 2008, with 40,000 copies sold.

 Nominated in three categories, this album won two prizes at Victoires de la Musique 2008: Album Revelation of the Year and Stage Revelation of the Year.

 He participated in the show Enfoirés in 2009, from 21 to 26 January 2009 at the Palais Omnisports de Paris-Bercy.

 At the Victoires de la Musique 2009, he was nominated for Song of the Year with "Repenti".
 The victory went to Thomas Dutronc.